-As defined by section 9 of the Child Protection Act 1999:

-- Harm, to a child, is any detrimental effect of a significant nature on the child's physical, psychological or emotional well-being.
+Section 9 of the Child Protection Act 1999 - "Harm", to a child, is any detrimental effect of a significant nature on the child's physical, psychological or emotional wellbeing.

-- It is immaterial how the harm is caused.

-- Harm can be caused by

-- Physical, psychological or emotional abuse or neglect; or

-- Sexual abuse or exploitation.

-- Harm can be caused by

-- A single act, omission or circumstance; or

-- A series or combination of acts, omissions or circumstances.
+- 1. It is immaterial how the harm is caused. - 2.
+Harm can be caused by - a) physical, psychological or emotional abuse or neglect; or - b) sexual abuse or exploitation. - 3.
+Harm can be caused by - a) a single act, omission or circumstance; or b) a series or combination of acts, omissions or circumstances.